-Bologna in Emilia-Romagna, Turin in Piedmont, and Padua in the Veneto are the three Italian cities with the longest total length of porticoes.
-Bologna has 38 km, Turin – 18 km, and Padua – 12 km of porticoes.
+Bologna in Emilia-Romagna, Turin in Piedmont, and Padua in Veneto are the three Italian cities with the longest total length of porticoes.
+Bologna has more than 38 km of porticoes in its historic centre, Turin – 18 km, and Padua – 12 km.
 At the same time, Padua is second after Bologna in terms of the correlation between the length of its porticoes and that of its streets.

 The tradition of building porticoes in Italy is ancient.
 Nowadays all over the country, you can find porticoes of many different eras and styles: Romanesque, Gothic, Renaissance, Neoclassical, and even several modern ones.

 Porticoes are really useful both when the weather is bad and when the sun is burning you to a crisp.
 Being able to hide from torrential rain or a scorching sun while still walking to your destination is pure Italian luxury.

 In fact, such is the historic and architectural importance of Italy’s porticoes, that the ones in Bologna became a UNESCO World Heritage Site in 2021.